KrzysztofDusko/JustyBaseLite-netezza/README.md

 # JustyBaseLite - Netezza / PureData System for Analytics

 A powerful, **Zero Config** VS Code extension for working with IBM Netezza / PureData System for Analytics databases.
-Distinct from other extensions, JustyBaseLite includes a **custom Node.js-based Netezza driver**, eliminating the need to install or configure IBM ODBC drivers.
+Distinct from other extensions, JustyBaseLite includes a **custom Node.js-based Netezza driver** (a TypeScript reimplementation of [JustyBase.NetezzaDriver](https://github.com/KrzysztofDusko/JustyBase.NetezzaDriver)), eliminating the need to install or configure IBM ODBC drivers.
 Just install and connect!

 ## Features